 If you don’t consider yourself a “tech-savvy”, or Technical Product Owner, do you have someone on your team who is?
 It is very common to have a Product Owner who has not been involved with technical projects previously.
 If there is anyone from your team that has more technical experience, having them partner with you is tremendously helpful.

-If you’re unclear what to ask to find someone internally with a bit more tech know-how than yourself, below are a few things to consider.
+If you’re unclear about what to ask to find someone internally with a bit more tech know-how than yourself, below are a few things to consider.

 Do they have experience with some or any of the following?